Dolphins Challenge Cancer Fundraising Ride Takes Over South Florida On Saturday

 All routes end at Hard Rock Stadium where there is a festival from 11:00 a.m. – 4:00 p.m.

 The event has already raised more than $6 million.
-The goal is to raise $6.4 million.READ MORE: Ron And Rita's Baby Bald Eagles Aren't Babies Anymore, Preparing To Take Flight
+The goal is to raise $6.4 million.READ MORE: President Biden To Nominate Judge Ketanji Brown Jackson, Who Has Roots In South Florida, To Supreme Court

 CBS Miami also has a team participating on Saturday.
-CLICK HERE if you’d like to donate to the CBS Miami team.
+CLICK HERE if you’d like to donate to the DCC through the CBS Miami team or scan the QR code below.

-To date, the DCC’s annual event has raised more than $45.5 million for Sylvester.MORE NEWS: Jamaican Police Officer Accused Of Smuggling Cocaine; Officials: 90 Pellets Found Inside Body
+To date, the DCC’s annual event has raised more than $45.5 million for Sylvester.MORE NEWS: Mix Of Sun And Clouds, Nice Ocean Breeze

 The DCC was founded in 2010 by the Miami Dolphins organization and has become the largest fundraising event in the NFL.
 The DCC’s purpose is to improve people’s lives through financial support for innovative cancer research at Sylvester, South Florida’s only National Cancer Institute (NCI) designated cancer center.